-Personal phone calls, texting, web browsing, Facebook, etc. are never to be done while you're working and never in front of campers.
+Personal phone calls, texting, web browsing, Socials, etc. are never to be done while you're working and never in front of campers.

 Furthermore, campers should never have access to your cell phone; see pictures or videos on it, etc. Primary camp communication between staff is by two-way radio.
 Camp Sequoia does not communicate via text message during the summer due to the inherent opportunities for miscommunication and potential key stakeholders from not being included in important messaging.
+It is part of the program that campers do not have their own cellphones or access to yours.